nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Cons: Search might be too narrow since it excludes batchmates that have some but not all the interests specified.
 (Specifying `tennis` and `baking` will not result in a batchmate whose only interest is `tennis` to be displayed)

 * **Alternative 2:** Finds all batchmates whose interests match at least one of the interests specified.
-    * Pros: A more general search might be useful for finding much more batchmates who share some of the interests as the student.
+    * Pros: A more general search might be useful for finding a greater number of batchmates who share some of the interests as the student.
     * Cons: It diminishes the usefulness of being able to search for multiple interests at once if a general search is implemented.
 The purpose of specifying multiple interests is so that the search results would be specific.